rtrzebinski/k8s-minecraft-bedrock-server/README.md

 ## Backup

-On start it will create a `~/minecraft-data` folder - it can be backed up by copying to another path/drive.
+On first start a `~/minecraft-data` folder will be created (if not existing).

+It can be backed up by copying to another path/drive.

 To restore the backup restore those files and restat the server.

 ## Connection

 Server runs in a local network (LAN).

 Local IP will be displayed on server start - this ip can be used to connect to the server by clients withing the same network.

 To access from the Intenret (outside of LAN) redirect port `19132 TCP/UDP` on your router to a server local IP.